CenterForDigitalHumanities/rerum_server/API.md

 This simple format will be made more complex in the future, but should serve the basic needs as it is.
-All responses are in a JSON Array, even if zero records or a single record is returned.
+All responses are in a JSON Array, even if a single or zero records are returned.
 RERUM will test for property matches, so `{ "@type" : "sc:Canvas", "label" : "page 46" }` will match objects like

 ~~~ (json)